-One year ago, a person I was casually seeing for a little over two months essentially dismissed me with little-to-no justification.
+A while ago, a person I was casually seeing for a little over two months essentially dismissed me with little-to-no justification.
 I can already feel the wheels turning in your head, thinking something along the lines of "she's probably just bitter because he didn't want to be with her" and, honestly (not proudly) I've made the same assumption about multiple women in the past.

 But hear me out.